keylime/keylime/README.md

 ### Notes

-*Due to a bug in pyinstaller 3.2.1 and prior, you may receive errors when running keylime_node (e.g., cannot load Cryptodome).
+1. *Due to a bug in pyinstaller 3.2.1 and prior, you may receive errors when running keylime_node (e.g., cannot load Cryptodome).
 For more information, refer to their patch for this bug (https://github.com/pyinstaller/pyinstaller/pull/2453).*

     *For this reason, it is recommended to use at least pyinstaller 3.3.
 If your system does not have pyinstaller 3.3+, you can mitigate this issue by copying their hook file [PyInstaller/hooks/hook-Cryptodome.py](https://raw.githubusercontent.com/pyinstaller/pyinstaller/dacc07f49e2c22bba5473f4cb5b2a5194cdae5e1/PyInstaller/hooks/hook-Cryptodome.py) into your ``PyInstaller/hooks/`` directory (e.g.,/usr/local/lib/python2.7/dist-packages/PyInstaller/hooks/ or /usr/lib/python2.7/site-packages/PyInstaller/hooks/).*

+2. *In some cases (e.g., if your target machine already has Python installed), it may be necessary to compile Python (on the build machine) with rpath defined for pyinstaller to work properly:*

+    ```
+    ./configure --enable-shared --prefix=<path_to_python> LDFLAGS=-Wl,-rpath=<path_to_python_libs>
+    ```

+    *See https://bugs.python.org/issue27685 for more information.*

 ## To run on OSX 10.11